What is a nominee director? It is an individual who is appointed to represent the interests of another group or person or company.

 Copy of passport; and Copy of residential address proof such as a recent utility bill, residential phone bill, tax bill, or cable TV bill

 For each corporate shareholder:

 Foreign Corporate Company Certificate and Special Director Resolution to resolve becoming newly incorporated company subsidiary’s shareholder

 Please note that all documents must be in English or officially translated in English.
 All copies of documents must be certified true copies by a notary public or you must bring the originals to our office for sighting.
 However if you are overseas, you can email us the scanned copies of documents so we can proceed with preparing the necessary incorporation documents.

 Step 4: Open Company’s Bank Account

-Once your company is incorporated, you have to think to open a corporate bank account with any of the local and international banks in Singapore.
+Once your company is incorporated, you are required to open a corporate bank account with any local and international banks in Singapore.

 Step 5: Start Your Business

-After establishing the Singapore company and if you don’t wish to relocate to Singapore immediately.
-We can assist you in the initial stage when you don’t have any staff in Singapore.
-Our firm’s company management service it is a one stop solution called build-operate-transfer(BOT).
+After establishing your business in Singapore, and if you don’t wish to relocate to Singapore immediately, we can assist you in the initial stage when you don’t have any staff in Singapore.

 Our Fees for Incorporation with Nominee Director